lirm/aeron-go/archive/README.md

 is specified in xml using the [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding)

 ## Current State
-The implementation is an alpha release.
-The API is not yet considered 100% stable.
+The implementation is the first beta release.
+The API will be changed only if required for bugfixes.

 # Design